To inline or not to inline

 The other case requires some explanation, and to be frank, some experience in web design as well.
 What I have called micro-styling issues are layout issues related to the specific sequence of HTML, text, and images in a given document.
 These are instance-specific issues that don’t repeat.
 The vast majority -probably over 90%- of these issues concern spacing and text flow.
 A typical example would be to adjust the vertical and horizontal spacing between adjacent elements using the float, margin, and padding styles.
 A somewhat less typical example would be setting the width of columns or text paragraphs in specific instances, or make the corners of an outlined box rounded using CSS 3 styles.

 Let’s look at a typical border case.
-Say, we use tables to contain form elements in our web application in order to arrange form controls and labels into columns and rows.
+Say, we use divs to contain form elements in our web application in order to arrange form controls and labels into columns and rows.
 Typical micro-styling issues, such as managing white space between specific columns can be solved with inline CSS.
 If we find that certain spacing definitions repeat, for example if we want all form rows to have a five pixel bottom padding, then this situation would call for a CSS style sheet definition.

 The quintessence is: the DRY principle also applies to CSS.
 While the overall goals of CSS are separation of content and presentation, abstraction, and ease of maintenance, and while the use of inline CSS generally counters these goals, inline CSS is appropriate for the mentioned purposes.
 It takes a bit of experience to know when it’s OK to break the rules and when it is not.